challah/bo/src/blog/hodo_kwaja.md

 **Hotteok** Next, I tried their hotteok, a Korean-style pancake filled with brown sugar, honey, and crushed peanuts.
 The hotteok is crispy on the outside and chewy on the inside, with a gooey, sweet filling.
 It's the perfect blend of textures!
 The sweetness of the brown sugar and honey contrasts nicely with the savory pancake, making for a mouth-watering experience.
 Hotteok gets a 10 out of 10 from me! 🌟

+My middle child, Bojangles, was captivated by the hotteok.
+She commented, "The crispy and chewy texture makes this treat irresistible!
+I can't wait to find more."

 I am truly grateful for these delightful leftover treasures from Hodo Kwaja.
 Stay tuned for more of my culinary escapades!